Tiny Forest West Pymble

 Tiny Forests are densely-packed patches of local native bushland around the size of a tennis court.
 These urban wildlife oases have the potential to help us fight pollution and global warming while creating a place for community to gather, learn about and interact with nature.

 Tiny Forests use the established Miyawaki planting method that includes soil enrichment, diverse local indigenous plant selection and a dense planting structure.
 Tiny forests may be small, but they punch above their weight, at least ecologically speaking.
-Tiny Forests are supercharged, growing up to 10 times faster than natural bushland.
+They grow up to 10 times faster than natural bushland.

 Tiny Forest Map